Representations of task assignments in distributed systems using Young tableaux and symmetric groups: Assignment tableaux and tabloids

-\begin{defn} A \emph{standard processor tableau} of shape $\lambda$, denoted as $P_{\lambda}$, is a processor tableau having the entries of processor IDs $\{1, 2,\ldots, n\}$ in a sequential order, starting from the top left and ending at the bottom right.
-If a processor tableau is the standard processor tableau, then we say that the associated assignment tableau is \emph{standard}, denoted as $A_{\lambda}$. \end{defn}
+\begin{defn} A \emph{standard agent tableau}\footnote{The reader is encouraged to compare the definition of a standard agent tableau with that of a \emph{standard Young tableau}~\cite{Sagan2001}.
+The latter is defined to be a Young tableau whose entries increase in each row and each column~\cite{Sagan2001}.} of shape $\lambda$, denoted $A_{\lambda}$, is an agent tableau having the entries of agent IDs $\{1, 2,\ldots, n\}$ in a sequential order, starting from the top left and ending at the bottom right.
+If an agent tableau is a standard agent tableau, then we say that the associated assignment tableau is \emph{standard}, denoted $S_{\lambda}$. \end{defn}

+A simple renaming of agent IDs can be applied if necessary, in order to convert from an existing agent tableau of shape $\lambda \vdash n$ to the standard agent tableau of the same shape.
+Note that if an agent tableau is of shape $\lambda=(\lambda_1, \lambda_2,\ldots,\lambda_j)$, then the $\lambda_i (1\leq i \leq j)$ are weakly decreasing by the partition constraint of Young tableau.
+The following algorithm describes a simple renaming of agent IDs to convert from an existing agent tableau of shape $\lambda \vdash n$ to the standard agent tableau of the same shape.
+(It is exactly the same way to rename the task IDs in order to convert from an existing task tableau of shape $\lambda \vdash n$ to the standard task tableau of the same shape.
+Note that this renaming process has to be performed before task assignments.)